Semantek/robotic_arm/README.md

 To start simulation with recognition of the objects on the table run next command in container:

 Default objects on the table are randomly placed void coke cans.
-To change objects to the balls use the argument  "ball".
+To change objects to the balls use the argument  "**ball**".

+    roslaunch object_recognition main.launch object := ball

-If you don't need a camera view window, use the argument  "no_view".
+If you don't need a camera view window, use the argument  "**no_view**".

+    roslaunch object_recognition main.launch no_view:=true

+Camera in the simulation have "*in_static*" property, so you can move it in place as you like.

-The process of object recognition published number and places in the "recognized_object_array" topic.
+The process of object recognition published number and places in the "**recognized_object_array**" topic.

 ## Start pick and place

 To start pick and place run next command

+    roslaunch roboarn_pap pap.launch

 Robotic arm mast starts moving, grasping objects on the table and throw them to the bin one-by-one.
 Between loops arm will be stand in a neutral position.
-If all will be OK, process shut down with "No objects" message.
+If all will be OK, process shut down with "**No objects**" message.